TerribleDev/Things-to-know/Readme.md

-Big ol' checklist of things to know.
+Big ol' checklist of things to know to become a webdeveloper.
 Mostly for my wife whom wants to get into programming, but could be for anyone entering.
 This is mostly focused on a web developer role.

 Here is a skill legend, if these are not on line items they are on headers of sections